Man’s Best Friend:

 There was, initially, a considerable amount of discussion on the fan boards as to whether Kreachur might in fact have been poisoning, or drugging Sirius with these plants to explain his behavior, which, even so early in the book, was already highly disturbing to both Harry and the reader.
 The discussion eventually petered out from lack of any kind of clear evidence or confirmation, but the fact that Sirius was drinking explains the situation much more convincingly than the possibility of his being drugged by his House Elf.

 This reading may even go a long way towards an explanation for the otherwise inexplicable dirty looks Molly Weasley was shooting in his direction from the very outset of the book, and her repeated determination to cut him off at the pass and reduce any influence that he might try to have upon Harry.
 Being Molly, the effort simply comes across as yet another attempt to lay down the law to somebody, stake a personal claim on Harry, and a determination to pick a fight with her host.
 Which, by this time, is no more than what we expect from Molly.
-But it is also perfectly in character as a well-intended, but socially inept, woman’s attempt to protect an impressionable teenager from falling under the influence of a drunkard.
+But it is also perfectly in character as a well-intended but socially inept woman’s attempt to protect an impressionable teenager from falling under the influence of a drunkard.

 Sirius’s behavior in PoA was mostly consistent with a man living rough, half-starved and on the run from the law, slowly, but by no means completely, recovering from 12 years’ exposure to Dementors.
 In fact, being forced to focus on the bare necessities of survival itself may have been more beneficial to him at that point than otherwise.

 In GoF for all that he made only a couple of appearances it is clear that he is in far better emotional and mental shape than he had been the year earlier.
-He may come across as perhaps little too smug about the rightness of his own values, and he cannot resist a certain degree of gloat over the downfall of Bartemius Crouch Sr, whom he has every reason to hate, but he comes across as rational and is even making a concerted effort to be broad-mindedly fair, even to Snape.
+He may come across as perhaps little too smug about the rightness of his own values, and he cannot resist a certain level of gloating over the downfall of Bartemius Crouch Sr, whom he has every reason to hate, but he comes across as rational and is even making a concerted effort to be broad-mindedly fair, even to Snape.

 In OotP we see him drinking.
 And we see him acting like a drunk.